Self-service migration from Looker (original) to Looker (Google Cloud core)

 • If you are going to use a custom domain with your Looker (Google Cloud core) instance, don't set up SAML or OpenID Connect for the instance until the custom domain is enabled.

 • During migration, two Looker instances—one Looker (original), one Looker (Google Cloud core)—will run in parallel for some period of time.
-Any automatic activity that takes place (such as alerts and scheduled reports, as well as background activity that accesses backend databases) may be duplicated.
+Any automatic activity that takes place (such as alerts and scheduled data deliveries, as well as background activity that accesses backend databases) may be duplicated.
 To avoid duplicate activity, delete automatic alerts and schedules in either the Looker (original) or the Looker (Google Cloud core) instance.

 Export the data from your Looker (original) instance